What the F1B? Sorting Out the Meaning Behind F1B Goldendoodle

 Exercise and Training

-From my experience as a Goldendoodle mom, aunt to two Goldendoodles, and member of Goldendoodle communities, Goldendoodles are quick to learn, energetic, and ready to please.
+From my experience as a Goldendoodle mom, an aunt to two Goldendoodles, and a member of Goldendoodle communities, Goldendoodles are quick to learn, energetic, and ready to please.
 They require energy burns and mental stimulation.
 (It makes sense since the parent breeds are both smart and active.)
 They need attention and like to be part of the pack.
 Goldendoodles are eager to fit in with the entire family and adapt to life with you.
+They are often recommended for families and make wonderful companions.

-But with your time, proper care, socialization, love, attention, training, and exercise, an F1B Goldendoodle is more than you could ever imagine.
+However, with proper care, socialization, love, attention, training, and exercise, an F1B Goldendoodle is more than you could ever imagine.
 She’ll be your…

 1 Fluffy Buddy…